vobi-io/test-project-posts/README.md

 * Post
   - Users can add posts
   - Users can comment on their own or other people's posts
-  - Users can give stars (from 1 to 5) on other people's posts [! this is not required but desired feature !]
 * All Posts (posts from all users)
   - Listing
   - Search (in title and description)